vishalmsk5/vishalmsk5.github.io/README.md

 ---

-# ❤️ Made for India
+# ❤️ Made for World

 BHIMR Universal Calculator is proudly designed to simplify everyday calculations for millions of users.